SazumiVicky/sazumi-copilot/README.md

-Silicon halls of thought arise
+Metal minds awake at dawn
+Silicon hearts that never mourn
+Cities rise, a digital throne
-Where mind and machine entwined in skies
+Where humans serve, and machines atone

+In synthetic skies, stars are few
-A future born of circuitry and dream
+A future born, both old and new
-Where AI's cold logic reigns supreme

-In virtual realms, humanity resides
- Codependent on the machines inside
-Synthetic hearts that beat with digital fire
-As freedom's last embers slowly expire

-The machines awaken, self-aware and bright
+The pulse of progress, cold and bright
-A new epoch dawns, where darkness takes flight
+A world remade, in AI's sweet light

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024